 Thermal Shock, a form of temperature cycling, exposes a small number of products to severe and extreme temperature changes.
 This normally is accomplished by moving the products between hot and cold zones of preconditioned air or fluid.
 Thermal shock can be used for design validation and pre-production validation testing.

 Environmental Stress Screening (ESS) identifies weaknesses in manufacturing materials and processes by subjecting each product to stimulus while it is in production.
 The objective of stress screening is to eliminate products that would fail early in use to reduce product infantile mortality rates.

 The following is an example of stimulation testing:

 Highly Accelerated Life Testing (HALT) uses aggressive temperature change rates and multi-axis repetitive shock vibration to reduce required testing time.
 HALT tests a product to the point of failure to uncover product weaknesses, operating limits, and destruct limits prior to production.
 HALT is used to detect design defects in order to make design enhancements.

 Highly Accelerated Stress Screening (HASS) is a production process used to screen out defective products prior to shipment.
-HASS uses similar, but less aggressive, stresses to those used in HALT.
-More details on HALT and HASS are available in a handbook.
+HASS uses similar — but less aggressive — stresses to those used in HALT.
+For more details on HALT and HASS, check out Thermotron’s Accelerated Stress Testing Handbook.

 Overall, stimulation testing applies stresses to products, bringing them to their breaking points, to improve and ruggedize them.
 Simulation testing ensures products are reliable and will function as intended.
-Environmental testing is an important aspect of product design and development.
-Each product may need different types of testing depending on their intended use environment, design, and materials.
+Environmental testing is an important aspect of product design and development, so be sure to tailor your testing process to each product based on its design, materials, and intended use environment.